Model Railway Operations

 Step 4 - Switch Lining Procedure

-Another common mistake for modelers is lining switches before the engine arrives.
+A common mistake for modelers is lining switches before the engine arrives.
 In reality, the engine stops at the switch to let the switchman drop to do his work.
 Simulating this on the model layout adds pacing!
-Use scale lead figures, tacks or pushpins to indicate crew on the ground.
+Use scale figures, tacks or pushpins to indicate crew on the ground.

 Step 5 - Car Coupling